honzikv/multimodal-document-processing-thesis/README.md

 Each experiment is located in its own directory with a dedicated README file.
 The README file contains instructions on how to run the experiment and the structure of the directory.
-Note that scripts for any experiment must be run from its directory, otherwise the paths will not be resolved correctly.
+Note that **scripts for any experiment must be run from its corresponding directory**, otherwise the paths will not be resolved correctly.

-⚠️⚠️⚠️
+### Wandb Logging ⚠️⚠️⚠️

 Note that all our experiments use Wandb logging which needs to be turned off if you do not have a Wandb account.
-To do so, simply run each training script with the `--no-wandb` flag.
+To do so, simply run the corresponding training script with the `--no-wandb` flag.

-⚠️⚠️⚠️
+### Structure

 The experiments are located in following directories: